 How to Make $500,000 on a DSLR Feature Film

 How does one make money shooting a feature film on a DSLR?
-The film in question came from a screenplay that Mark Polish wrote more than a decade ago called For Lovers Only, about an American photographer who runs into an old flame while on assignment in Paris.
+The film in question came from a screenplay that Mark Polish wrote more than a decade ago called For Lovers Only (Available on IFHTV)., about an American photographer who runs into an old flame while on assignment in Paris.
 The film follows the rekindled lovers around Paris, France in a series of quiet vignettes that gradually reveal more about the complications in the couples’ lives.

-No one stopped them since they were such a small crew and the camera was a still camera (with video capablities) everyone thought they were a married couple simply on vacation.
+No-one stopped them since they were such a small crew and the camera was a still camera (with video capabilities) everyone thought they were a married couple simply on vacation.